 - 2 each green onion and chili pepper chopped

 - In a large pot over medium heat, add chicken and onion and pour the sauce on top.
 Toss to coat and cook for 2 minutes.
-Add water and stir to combine.
+Add water or stock and stir to combine.

 - Add green onion and chili pepper to finish, and serve with a bowl of steamed rice.
 Enjoy!